Augustineum Secondary School

 The Augustineum Secondary School, established in 1866, is among the oldest schools in Namibia.
 Originally situated in Otjimbingwe, it was relocated to Okahandja in 1890, and finally to Windhoek in 1968.
-Previously also known as the Augustineum Training College and today the Augustineum Secondary School, it is a public school located in Khomasdal, a suburb of Windhoek.
+Previously also known as the Augustineum Training College, it today is a public school located in Khomasdal, a suburb of Windhoek.

 History

 Missionary Carl Hugo Hahn established the Augustineum as a seminary and teacher training college in Otjimbingwe in 1866.
 The name was chosen from Augustine of Hippo, "father of the church in Africa".
 In 1890 the institution had 14 students and was led by missionary Gottlieb Viehe.
 In this year it was moved from Otjimbingwe to Okahandja.

 December 1959 saw a student uprising at Augustineum, caused by the Old Location Uprising in Windhoek.
 Hidipo Hamutenya was a notable participant.
 In 1968 the Augustineum was shifted to Windhoek.

 Current state

 In 2013 the Augustineum was the sixth worst performing school in the country.